-If you’ve been studying audio and sound, you’ve likely come across the magical term “transducer” which refers to devices that convert one form of energy into another form of energy.
-Speakers and headphones are common transducers and knowing how they work will help us to better understand the world of audio.
+If you've been studying audio and sound, you've likely come across the magical term “transducer,” which refers to devices that convert one form of energy into another form of energy.
+Speakers and headphones are common transducers, and knowing how they work will help us better understand the world of audio.

 How do speakers and headphones work as transducers?
 Headphones and loudspeakers are designed to convert electrical energy (in the form of audio signals) into mechanical wave energy (in the form of sound waves).
 They have drivers that use various working principles to turn the alternating current of audio into diaphragm movement and sound production.

 In this article, we'll discuss headphone and speaker transducers in greater detail and describe the driver designs that allow these audio devices to produce sound for our listening pleasure (or displeasure).